-Episode 25: The Future of Electric Vehicle Education at Wake Tech
+Episode 25: Electric Vehicle Education

 Wake Tech is powering up to train highly skilled technicians for the emerging electric vehicle (EV) industry, thanks to nearly $1 million in federal community project funds earmarked for the college.
-The funds were championed by 2nd District Congresswoman Deborah Ross, who made the announcement at the Hendrick Center for Automotive Excellence at the Scott Northern Wake Campus.
+The funds were championed by Second District Congresswoman Deborah Ross, who made the announcement at the Hendrick Center for Automotive Excellence at the Scott Northern Wake Campus.

 The breadth of the training is unique in that it encompasses teaching electrical degree students how to install and repair EV charging stations – grid to plug – as well as transportation program students how to safely diagnose and repair electric cars and trucks – plug to wheel.